 Continue across the row with actions illustrated from right to left.

 A quick swatch shows the potential amount of stretch in this bind-off.
 I tried dropping the stitch remaining on the right after it was shared with the needle on its left and both “stitches” were knit through by hand about halfway and just proceeding across the remaining row without dropping until the bind off was completed.
 The latter was easier and faster for me.
 Once the knitting was completed I could see no difference between the two methods.

 Potential for both top and bottom edges of knits: “Crochet” meets machine knitting techniques: working with “chains”

 Video references found online:

-Sinker post bind offs using single eye tool and latch hook Susan Gguagliumi
+Sinker post bind-offs using single eye tool and latch hook Susan Guagliumi

 A variety of sinker post (gate peg) bind-offs Susan Guagliumi